raulb/ember-octane-workshop/notes/13-creating-templates-and-routes.md

 await render(hbs`<TeamSidebar @team={{this.myTeam}} />`);
 ```

+Now we can visit [`http://localhost:4200/tests?nolint`](http://localhost:4200/tests?nolint) and we should see everything passing.

 ## 🙌

 Nice work — we have successfully restructured our app with dynamic URLs and nested routes.